kokkos/kokkos-core-wiki/docs/source/API/core/initialize_finalize/push_finalize_hook.rst

     Kokkos::push_finalize_hook(func);

-Registers the callable object ``func`` to be called when Kokkos execution environment is terminated.
+Registers the callable object ``func`` to be called when the Kokkos execution environment is terminated.

 The functions registered via ``Kokkos::push_finalize_hook()`` will be called in